apiflask/apiflask/docs/response.md

     per_page = Integer(load_default=20, validate=Range(max=30))
 ```

-Then we create a pet output scheam, and a pets schema that contains
+Then we create a pet output schema, and a pets schema that contains
 a list of nested `PetOutSchema` schema, and a nested `PaginationSchema`
 schema.